 coated mechanical paper - Coated paper made from groundwood pulp which has been produced in a mechanical process, primarily used for magazines, catalogues and advertising material.

-coated paper - Papers that contain a layer of coating material on one or both sides.
+coated paper - Paper that contain a layer of coating material on one or both sides.
 The coating materials, consisting of pigments and binders, act as a filler to improve the printing surface of the paper.

-coated woodfree paper - Coated paper made from chemical pulp which is made from woodfibre that has been produced in a chemical process, primarily used for high-end publications and advertising material.
+coated woodfree paper (CWF) - Coated paper made from chemical pulp which is made from woodfibre that has been produced in a chemical process, primarily used for high-end publications and advertising material.

 commissioning date - The date that an item of property, plant and equipment, whether acquired or constructed, is brought into use.